U.S. Productivity Growth and Hourly Compensation

 U.S. 10-Year Treasury Term Premium

-U.S. 10-Year Treasury Term Premium The increasing term premium suggests investors require greater compensation for longer-term bonds, reflecting heightened interest rate and inflation risks associated with extended durations.
-Image: Morgan Stanley Wealth Management
+U.S. 10-Year Treasury Term Premium The increasing term premium signals that investors require greater compensation for the risks inherent in holding longer-term bonds, reflecting increased concerns about interest rate and inflation over longer durations.
+Image: Goldman Sachs Global Investment Research

 Equity Risk Premium